awsdocs/amazon-sagemaker-developer-guide/doc_source/data-parallel-faq.md

 **Q: What frameworks and framework versions are currently supported by the library at launch?**

-The library currently supports PyTorch v1\.6 and Tensorflow v2\.3\.1\.
-It doesn't currently support Tensorflow 1\.x\.
+The library currently supports PyTorch v1\.6 or later and Tensorflow v2\.3 or later\.
+It doesn't support Tensorflow 1\.x\.